Thursday, November 30, 2006

 Monday, November 13, 2006

-Marinate 3 large chicken breasts in lime juice and a tiny pinch of cumin for a few hours, dice and cook in a pan with a tiny bit of olive oil on the stove until no longer pink in the center, adding more lime juice to keep moist.
+Marinate 3 chicken breasts in lime juice and a tiny pinch of cumin for a few hours, dice and cook in a pan with a tiny bit of olive oil on the stove until no longer pink in the center, adding more lime juice to keep moist.

 In another small pan, saute 1/2 small sweet onion, diced in a bit of bacon fat until it's softened and just starting to turn golden.
 Remove from heat.